-Material Topics Descriptions Sustainability Approach Corporate Governance is crucial for ensuring accountability, performance and transparency within CG PETRONAS.
+Sustainability Material Topics Descriptions Approach Creating Sustainable Value CG Corporate Governance Corporate Governance is crucial for ensuring accountability, performance and transparency within PETRONAS.
 Strong governance can enhance business resilience and attract investors, fostering trust among stakeholders and promoting long-term sustainability.
-Corporate Governance Cyber Security and Data Protection is vital as PETRONAS increasingly employs digital solutions.
-Creating A strong cyber security framework and investment in advanced protective measures ensure Sustainable business continuity and safeguard stakeholder information, maintaining trust and operational Cyber Security and Value through integrity, in an environment where cyber attacks pose greater security threats.
-Data Protection Responsible Governance Our ability to drive long-term business growth goes hand-in-hand with the prosperity of the EC markets and communities in which we operate.
-We contribute to development that benefits multiple segments of society through the generation of economic value from our products and Fconomic services, capital payouts, payments to government, compensation to employees and vendors, as Contribution well as financial contribution towards social and environmental causes.
-Ethics and Integrity are fundamental to maintaining PETRONAS' reputation and enabling responsible business practices.
+Creating Sustainable Value through Responsible CDP Cyber Security and Data Protection Cyber Security and Data Protection is vital as PETRONAS increasingly employs digital solutions.
+A strong cyber security framework and investment in advanced protective measures ensure business continuity and safeguard stakeholder information, maintaining trust and operational integrity, in an environment where cyberattacks pose greater security threats.
+Governance EC Economic Contribution Our ability to drive long-term business growth goes hand-in-hand with the prosperity of the markets and communities in which we operate.
+We contribute to development that benefits multiple segments of society through the generation of economic value from our products and services, capital payouts, payments to government, compensation to employees and vendors, as well as financial contribution towards social and environmental causes.
+El Ethics and Integrity Ethics and Integrity are fundamental to maintaining PETRONAS' reputation and enabling responsible business practices.
 Fostering strong ethical practices can enhance stakeholder relationships, operational integrity, and a culture of high ethical standards and trust.
-Ethics and Integrity Innovation and Technology drive PETRONAS' ability to adapt to industry shifts and deliver IT. sustainable energy solutions.
-Investing in technologies presents an opportunity to position PETRONAS as a leader in the energy transition, with positive impacts including enhanced Innovation and operational efficiency and sustainable practice.
-Technology Lower-Carbon and Energy Transition Business presents opportunities for PETRONAS in renewables and lower-carbon energy solutions.
-Our PETRONAS Energy Transition Strategy directs our efforts to invest in promising new energy value chain reduce emissions and better meet stakeholder Lower-Carbon and expectations while contributing towards global climate goals in a financially prudent manner.
-Energy Transition Business Safety Management is essential for ensuring the safety of our employees, contractors and communities.
+IT Innovation and Technology Innovation and Technology drive PETRONAS' ability to adapt to industry shifts and deliver sustainable energy solutions.
+Investing in technologies presents an opportunity to position PETRONAS as a leader in the energy transition, with positive impacts including enhanced operational efficiency and sustainable practice.
+LCT Lower-Carbon and Energy Transition Business Lower-Carbon and Energy Transition Business presents opportunities for PETRONAS in renewables and lower-carbon energy solutions.
+Our PETRONAS Energy Transition Strategy directs our efforts to invest in promising new energy value chain reduce emissions and better meet stakeholder expectations while contributing towards global climate goals in a financially prudent manner.
+SM Safety Management Safety Management is essential for ensuring the safety of our employees, contractors and communities.
 Implementing strong safety practices can mitigate risks and improve operational efficiency.
-Safety